From draper’s shop to retail group

 Salling Group's history stretches back more than 100 years to 1906.
 Over the years, the company has developed dramatically, and what began as a small draper’s shop in Aarhus is today an international retailing group.

 In 1906, Ferdinand Salling opened his draper’s shop in Aarhus.
-The shop gradually grew, and in 1948 the first part of Salling department store was opened.
+The shop gradually grew, and in 1948 the first part of the Salling department store was opened.
 After his death in 1953, his son Herman Salling took over the business and began to modernise and expand Salling’s department stores.

 Just like his father, Herman Salling was an entrepreneur, and in 1960 he established Jysk Supermarked in order to realise his plans to build chains of supermarkets and department stores.
 The same year, he opened Denmark's first supermarket, føtex.
 Herman Salling’s business grew over the following years and became the basis of Salling Group.